School-Based Practice Framework

 Internal Experience Mapping

 Help students identify the thoughts, feelings, and physical sensations that show up when they engage in toward or away moves.
 Normalize all internal experiences while focusing on behavioral choice.
+The goal is awareness, not suppression.

 4